-Today’s post is about a tangy, lip smacking mango sambar recipe.
-As mango season have started in India, I thought of sharing recipes using mangoes.
+Today’s post is about a tangy, lip-smacking mango sambar recipe.
+As mango season has started in India, I thought of sharing recipes using mangoes.
 The first one that came to my mind is this raw mango sambar recipe.
-Though the preparation is similar to other sambar recipes, the cooked mangoes adds more flavour to the gravy.
+Though the preparation is similar to other sambar recipes, the cooked mangoes add more flavour to the gravy.
 You can also add drumstick and brinjal to this sambar, which does wonders.
 I used homemade sambar powder and this sambar taste better the next day.
 This sambar can be prepared for Tamil new year also along with mango pachadi, which I will post soon.

 - Drumstick Sambar

 Check out my youtube video for this recipe